5.1. Floating Point Semantics

 import NN.Floats.IEEEExec.BridgeFP32 import NN.Floats.IEEEExec.BridgeFP32Total open TorchLean.Floats.IEEE754 -- Finite bridge. #check IEEE32Exec.toReal_add_eq_fp32Round -- Total bridge. #check IEEE32Exec.toReal?_add_eq_ite

 That is the pattern for the rest of the chapter.
-Do not collapse the layers; connect them with a named theorem or a named boundary.
+Do not collapse the layers; connect them with a named theorem, checker, or runtime agreement.

 5.1.6.
 Reductions Need An Order